 If pica is observed or suspected in a child or an adult, it’s important to follow up with a physician to check for anemia, iron deficiency or other nutrient deficiencies and correct these immediately.
 Research shows that when specific deficiencies are corrected, pica behavior stops.

 Pica treatment should, therefore, include thorough lab work checking for deficiencies and toxicities such as lead or mercury levels, as well as a basic metabolic panel to check for metabolic disturbances.
-In children and adults, a screening should be performed for mental health problems related to pica.
+In children and adults, screening should be performed for mental health problems related to pica.

 Education and behavioral treatment are important aspects of pica treatment.
 The combined efforts of identifying nutrient deficiencies, educating on the risks associated with pica and undergoing behavioral therapy to avoid pica behaviors can lead to a favorable prognosis.